illinoistech-itm/jhajek/itmt-430/project-options/Readme.md

 ## Project List

 Teams will need to pick a project subject.
-The project scope can be from existing work you have done in class or work you are doing on research projects currently.
+The project scope can be from existing work you have done in classes or work you are doing on research projects currently.
 The scope must be something that 5 people can contribute equally to over the course of 15 weeks and is not expected to 100% feature complete, but must be re-deployable and usable in all phases.

 ## Suggested Outlines